bookingactivities/booking-activities/readme.txt

 == Upgrade Notice ==

+= 1.1.0 =
+Major update with breaking changes.
+To be safe, make a backup of your database.
+You need to update your Booking Activities add-ons in the same time (if you have any) as they will not be compatible anymore.

 = 1.0.4 =
-* If you are using Booking Activities with WooCommerce, make sure you are using 2.6.0 or later, and try to update to 3.0.x as soon as possible since BW compatibility functions are now deprecated
+If you are using Booking Activities with WooCommerce, make sure you are using 2.6.0 or later, and try to update to WooCommerce 3.* as soon as possible since BW compatibility functions are now deprecated